liamreneroy/freedog/README.md

 # Go1 Free-Dog SDK for High-Level Control

 ## Origin
 This repository is forked from: https://github.com/Bin4ry/free-dog-sdk.git.
-This fork provides additional features and simplified control scripts to control the UniTree Go1 Quadruped EDU robot.
+This fork provides simplified high-level control scripts for the UniTree Go1 Quadruped robot.

 ## How to Use